lovevery-digital/lovevery-homework/README.md

 ## Getting Set Up

-Assuming you have Ruby installed and are using a Ruby version manager like rvm or rbenv, you should be able to:
+Assuming you have Ruby installed and are using a Ruby version manager like rvm or rbenv, and have Node installed, you should be able to:

 ```
 > bin/setup